About The Quincy Museum

 Second Floor Exhibits

 Make your way upstairs where you can enjoy a variety of exhibits.
-Our 2nd floor hallway gallery houses a beautiful new exhibit entitled Telling Time.
-This exhibit features the clock collection of local collector Dick Henderson and has examples of clocks from many eras.
+Our 2nd floor hallway gallery houses a fascinating exhibit entitled Adams County Goes to War!
+This exhibit showcases the history of Adams County residents who have defended our freedoms on battlefields near and far.

 Third Floor Exhibits

 Head up to our third floor and enjoy exhibits designed for both children and adults.
 Wander through our Dinotopia exhibit and learn about dinosaurs.
 You can also handle replica fossils, put your foot in a cast of a dinosaur footprint and see real fossils.